-The exam can be completed either by participating in partial exams during the course or by writing the final exam.
-In both cases the students will be given a mix of familiar and new basic problems on frequency control, electricity markets, pricing and emissions as well as Monte Carlo simulation.
+The exam can be completed either by continuous examination during the course or by writing the final exam.
+The final exam consist of a mix of familiar and new basic problems on frequency control, electricity markets, pricing and emissions as well as Monte Carlo simulation.
+The quiz is also a mix of familiar and new basic problems, but only covers electricity markets.